hzmmohamed/config/notes.md

 https://bedroomproducersblog.com/2019/10/31/free-synthesizer-vst-plugins/
 https://midination.com/vst/free-vst-plugins/free-drum-vst/

-Add GUI for brightness and volume control, it's easier to access when the keyboard key labels are not visible.
 Add keyboard shortcuts for go back and forward to my VSCodium config in home-manager Add Gill Sans font
 - Add floating window rule location for QGIS's measure window.
 I want it to go by default in a corner of the screen not in the center.